SamsonIdowu/SamsonIdowu/README.md

 - :v: *In recent times, I spend a handful of my time on DevSecOps projects, as i emjoy working closely with development teams to integrate security into the software development lifecycle.*

-😌 **Currently, I am collaborating on several research projects and hope to work with you someday.**
+**Currently, I am collaborating on several research projects and hope to work with you someday.**

-**💬 Ask me about anything security and operations, most specifically:** 👇
+**Ask me about anything security and operations, most specifically:** 👇

 - Vulnerability management
 - Threat Modelling